Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Genetic algorithm to optimize sample weights

-We apply 10-fold cross-validation to compute predictive performance (e.g., AUROC) and fairness (e.g, False Negative Subgroup Fairness) scores on the training data.
-These scores (i.e, the average predictive performance and the average fairness across 10 folds) determine each individual’s Pareto front rank and crowding distance (line 9 in Alg.~\ref{alg:rga}; see Deb et al.\cite{deb2002fast}, Section III-B).
+We apply 10-fold cross-validation to compute predictive performance (e.g., AUROC) and fairness (e.g, DP) scores on the training data.
+These scores (i.e, the average predictive performance and the average fairness across 10 folds) determine each individual’s Pareto front rank and crowding distance (line 11 in Alg.~\ref{alg:rga}; see Deb et al.~\cite{deb2002fast}, Section III-B).
 An individual’s rank reflects its Pareto optimality relative to others: the first (best) front consists of nondominated solutions, where solution X dominates solution Y if X is at least as good as Y in all objectives and strictly better in at least one.
 Subsequent fronts are formed iteratively from the remaining solutions.
-The crowding distance measures how isolated a pipeline is within its front; higher distances are preferred as they help preserve diversity.
-These two attributes---Pareto front rank and crowding distance---guide parent selection (line 6 in Alg.~\ref{alg:rga}) using Nondominated Binary Tournament Selection.
-In each selection event, two individuals are compared: those with higher ranks are discarded first, then among those remaining, pipelines with lower crowding distance are removed.
+The crowding distance measures how isolated an individual is within its front; higher distances are preferred as they help preserve diversity.
+These two attributes---Pareto front rank and crowding distance---guide parent selection (line 14-15 in Alg.~\ref{alg:rga}) using Nondominated Binary Tournament Selection.
+In each selection event, two individuals are randomly selected from the population and then compared: those with higher ranks are discarded first, then among those remaining, individuals with lower crowding distance are removed.
 If multiple candidates remain, one is randomly chosen.
-This approach balances exploitation of individuals close to the true Pareto front and exploration of diverse regions.

 Two parents are needed to generate a single offspring (i.e., parent selection is used twice per offspring created).
 There is a $0.8$ probability we use crossover to generate a single offspring from both parents, where each value of the offspring's weights comes from either parent with equal probability.
 Otherwise, the first parent is directly returned as the offspring.
 Once the offspring is constructed, there is a $0.1$ probability of a point mutation applied to individual values within the set of weights; the magnitude of a point mutation comes from a normal distribution with a mean of $0.0$ and a standard deviation of $1.0$.
 The value of each element is capped on both sides to be in the $[0.0, 2.0]$ range.
 A total of $pop\_size$ offspring are constructed and then set as the new population.